Best Softshell Jackets of 2024/25

 Softshell jackets are not full-on wind and waterproof hardshell jackets; they also offer far more protection than many other layers.
 Softshells ride a fine line between weather resistance and breathability to protect you from the elements without overheating.

 Generally, softshell jackets do not have fully waterproof membranes like many hardshells (although there are some exceptions).
-They typically emphasize breathability while offering wind and water resistance, and they tend to be stretchier, softer, and more comfortable than hardshell jackets.
+They typically emphasize breathability while offering wind and water resistance, and they tend to be stretchier, softer, quieter, and more comfortable than hardshell jackets.

 We researched the best softshell jackets, then spent weeks running, biking, hiking, and climbing in the top men’s and women’s softshell models from chilly alpine ridges to desert canyons to help you find the best softshell for your needs.